How Ballpoint Pens Are Made

 The Metal Components

-The metal components of a ballpoint pen generally consist of the ball, the pen tip that holds the ball, the spring and sometimes the body of the pen.
+The metal components of a ballpoint generally consist of the ball, the tip that holds the ball, the spring and sometimes the body.

 The balls of the pen are tungsten carbide balls that are purchased already made by the manufacturer.